Sign In / Sign Out

 ASU music education graduates make a difference in the lives of their students and communities.

-The Master of Music in Music Education degree is designed for music educators, teaching artists, and music professionals seeking new and expanded opportunities for career development.
+The Master of Music in Music Education degree is designed for music educators, teaching artists, and music professionals seeking new and expanded opportunities for career development in learning and teaching.
 Program flexibility affords students opportunities to customize degree pathways, advance their goals, and develop musical, scholarly, and leadership roles in their professional settings.
+Students in the master’s program develop their capacity to address pressing issues in music learning and teaching and contribute to professional dialogue.
 Full-time, part-time, digital commuter, and summer study options are available.

-Professional Development opportunities are available for educators, teaching artists, community musicians, and anyone who wants to advance their musicianship and teaching abilities.
-Workshops and short courses are available for professional development clock hours (CEUs) at a lower cost than graduate credit.
-Those seeking graduate credit but not a degree can enroll as non-degree graduate students.
+Professional Development opportunities are available for educators, teaching artists, performance majors, community musicians, and anyone who wants to advance their musicianship, as well as their abilities to facilitate music learning and engagement.
+Workshops, short courses, and action research are available for professional development clock hours (CEUs) at a lower cost than graduate credit.
+Those seeking graduate credit but not a degree can enroll as nondegree graduate students for any of our classes during fall, spring, and summer semesters.

 The Ph.D. in Music Education is a world-class transformative degree for musician-teacher-scholars who seek careers in musical and educational leadership.
-Music Education Ph.D. students are immersed in a community of dynamic partnerships, research and teaching collaborations, and creative enterprise.
+Music Education Ph.D. students are immersed in an open, inclusive and multi-faceted community of dynamic partnerships, research, and teaching collaborations, and creative enterprise.
 Students work each semester with outstanding faculty on creative projects and initiatives that lead to independent and co-authored research and publication.
 Ph.D. students have opportunities to diversify their thinking and further their goals by accessing internationally recognized faculty in other Schools and Colleges at ASU.
+Ph.D. students leave the program with many possible career options and pathways ahead.

-ASU Summer Music Institute options are available to teachers, community members, graduate students, and undergraduate students.
-Summer offerings include one-week workshops, specialized clinics, music graduate courses, Kodály and Orff certification courses.
+ASU Summer Music Institute is an opportunity for people to develop and advance their musicianship and abilities to facilitate music engagement and learning in a vibrant community of teachers, teaching artists, community members, graduate students, and undergraduate students.
+Summer offerings include one-week workshops, specialized clinics, music graduate courses, and Kodály and Orff certification courses.
 Learn more.